,

 Introduction

-The committee looks forward to seeing you all at the shows.
+We look forward to seeing you all at the shows.
 If you haven’t entered before do give it a go.
 There is always help on hand – just ask any of the committee members, who will be happy to assist.
+A reminder that children are permitted to enter non-children’s classes if they are an associate member (an associate member pays a reduced subscription but would need to be affiliated to a full member).

 The UHS committee